mxcl/Cake/README.md

 * **Hierarchy**.
 Once you start creating modules you automatically arrange them so that some have more importance than others.
-    This naturally leads to a *structured* codebase where new files nestle into their logical, encapulated homes, *effortlessly*.
+    This naturally leads to a *structured* codebase where new files nestle into their logical, encapsulated homes, *effortlessly*.
 * **Organization**.
 You no longer have to cram everything concerning an area of responsibility into a single file to gain from file-private.
 Instead separate all that code out into multiple files in its own module and use